morria/code2seq-paths-php/README.md

 ## Usage

 To build the package just run `composer install`.
+Make sure you have PHP installed along with the [php-ast](https://github.com/nikic/php-ast) extension.
+You can also use the Docker container with all dependencies defined in `.devcontainer`.

 Once built you can run the tool via